SoftInstigate/restheart-website/docs/get-up-and-running.md

 RESTHeart uses [Undertow](http://undertow.io) as the embedded HTTP server.

 Undertow is a flexible performant web server written in java, providing both blocking and non-blocking API’s based on NIO.
 Undertow is extremely lightweight, with the Undertow core jar coming in at under 1Mb.
-It is lightweight at runtime too, with a simple embedded server using less than 4Mb of heap space.
+It is lightweight at run-time too, with a simple embedded server using less than 4Mb of heap space.
 Undertow is sponsored by JBoss and is the default web server in the [Wildfly Application Server](https://github.com/wildfly/wildfly).
 {: .bs-callout.bs-callout-info}

 Permissions are given to roles by the means of Undertow's predicates on requests.
 Requests satisfying the predicates are accepted.
 For instance, the predicate <code>path-prefix[path="/"]</code> is satisfied by any request; thus users with _admin_ role is allowed any verb on any URI.